 When a durable power of attorney ends, whether due to revocation, expiration, or any other termination condition, it is essential to take appropriate steps to ensure a smooth transition.
 These steps may include:

-• Notifying relevant parties: Inform your agent, family members, healthcare providers, financial institutions, and other pertinent parties that your DPOA has terminated.
+- Notifying relevant parties: Inform your agent, family members, healthcare providers, financial institutions, and other pertinent parties that your DPOA has been terminated.

 Contact Smith & Bledsoe Family Law

-If you have questions about when a durable power of attorney ends or need assistance creating, updating, or terminating a DPOA, please don’t hesitate to contact our office at (512) 277-3166.
+If you have questions about when a durable power of attorney ends or need assistance creating, updating, or terminating a DPOA, please don’t hesitate to contact our office at (512) 277-3166 or through our online form for a free case evaluation.
 Our experienced team will work closely with you to assess your unique needs, provide tailored guidance, and craft a robust DPOA that offers peace of mind for you and your loved ones—trust Smith & Bledsoe Family Law to be your partner in protecting your future and securing your legacy.
+Check out our success stories to gain the confidence to trust us with your case.